Trackwork Handbook

 Module #2 leg detail (GF)

-Construction details (GG): I made this drawing to explore some construction concepts that permit the subroadbed to extend across the end plate so that the likelihood of a dip or rise of the subroadbed (and thus the track) at the module end.
-Mojave Yard follows the drawing on the right of this page.
+Construction details (GG): I made this drawing to explore construction concepts that permit the subroadbed to extend across the end plate to reduce the likelihood of a dip or rise of the subroadbed (and thus the track) at the module end.
+Mojave Yard and several other modules follow the drawing on the right of this page.
 Here is a photo of this construction before the top and corner block are installed.
 Be very careful to make sure that the corner block is exactly square.
 I have learned that not doing so risks warping the endplate.

 [Setup Checklist] [Contents] [Appendix 2: End Plates]